×

 • Maintaining good posture

-• Practising regular neck exercises and stretches
+• Practicing regular neck exercises and stretches

 • Avoiding excessive strain on the neck